marten-seemann/base-drafts/draft-ietf-quic-tls.md

 A client MUST only use 0-RTT keys to protect data that is idempotent.
 A client MAY wish to apply additional restrictions on what data it sends prior to the completion of the TLS handshake.
-A client otherwise treats 0-RTT keys as equivalent to 1-RTT keys.
+A client otherwise treats 0-RTT keys as equivalent to 1-RTT keys, except that it ACKs MUST only be sent with 1-RTT keys.

 A client that receives an indication that its 0-RTT data has been accepted by a server can send 0-RTT data until it receives all of the server's handshake messages.
 A client SHOULD stop sending 0-RTT data if it receives an indication that 0-RTT data has been rejected.

 A server MUST NOT use 0-RTT keys to protect packets.
+This implies that the

 If a server rejects 0-RTT, then the TLS stream will not include any TLS records protected with 0-RTT keys.